 Food and Drug Administration, HHS.

 The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on information collection associated with FDA research in obtaining information from medical specialty groups and/or medical experts regarding compounded drug products that contain certain bulk drug substances to support establishment of a list of bulk drug substances under section 503B of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on information collection associated with FDA research in obtaining information from pharmacists and other management at outsourcing facilities as well as at related compounding businesses to support a comprehensive analysis of the outsourcing facility sector that will inform ongoing FDA work in this area.

 You may submit comments as follows.
 Please note that late, untimely filed comments will not be considered.
-Electronic comments must be submitted on or before November 16, 2018.
-The https://www.regulations.gov electronic filing system will accept comments until midnight Eastern Time at the end of November 16, 2018.
+Electronic comments must be submitted on or before August 17, 2020.
+The https://www.regulations.gov electronic filing system will accept comments until 11:59 p.m.
+Eastern Time at the end of August 17, 2020.
 Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service acceptance receipt is on or before that date.

 Submit electronic comments in the following way: